San7o/ledger-board/README.md

 sudo docker compose -f docker-compose.production.yaml up --build
 ```
 There are different docker configs for production for each container, those contain the string `.production` in the name.
-- the backend uses gunicord
+- the backend uses gunicorn
 - the frontend uses nginx to serve static files
 - nginx is used as cache and proxy.
 The cache is only effective when running in production.